 Progress meters or indicators provide learners with the ability to track their progress through an e-Learning course.
 These meters or indicators can appear in the form of badges, gauges, or in my case, a race car.
 For this week’s Articulate challenge, the goal is to show how progress indicators can be used in e-Learning.
 So, let’s get started!

-The race car-themed progress meter that first appears on the Welcome screen, and all subsequent screens , was created on the slide master (View > Slide Master) – see image below.
+The race car-themed progress meter that first appears on the Welcome screen, and all subsequent screens were created on the slide master (View > Slide Master) – see image below.
 This allows me to make the changes in one location and then apply it to all slides in the course.

 To create the illusion of a race car moving down the track as the learner progresses through the course, I used states, variables, and conditions.
 Each state is assigned a number that is associated with a specific slide (e.g., S1, S2, S3…).
 By using states, I can incrementally change the location of the race car on the track.
 These state changes are triggered based on the value of another True/False variable that I’ve created for each slide.
 When the variable on the slide changes from False to True, the states change accordingly.

 I think you will find a lot of fun and interesting information in this demo, even if you’re not a big sports car fan.
 To make this engaging, I’ve created a few custom trivia questions, a little background on sports cars, and a Winner’s Circle that is displayed when you complete the course.
 Enjoy this one and let me know what you think in the comments.